algolia/instantsearch/docs/src/getting-started/getting-started.md

 In this section you'll learn a bit more about what you just implemented.

-### The AisInstantSearch component
+### The `ais-instant-search` component

-All search components needs to be wrapped in an AisInstantSearch component.
+All search components need to be wrapped in an `ais-instant-search` component.

 ```vue
 <ais-instant-search